 For some, team building means activities for socialization and bonding.
 For others, it means developing trust or working on communication skills.
 The point being that team building has grown into a catchphrase and in our opinion, that actually makes it harder to connect people with activities that are properly paired with goals and objectives

 When one asks, what is team building, we ask what is important in a team.
 What is necessary, required, essential to YOUR team health?
-Designed to meet your team at your level, we use humor, play and collaboration to help individuals explore what is vital to a healthy team.
+Designed to meet your team at your level, we use humor, play, collaboration, and reflection to help individuals explore what is vital to a healthy team.
 Our unique style fosters an environment where each person gets to know themselves better and collectively take a good look at how a healthy team is better for everyone.

 Why do leading organizations use ETD?

 Because it works.
 Research shows that adults learn best and are better able to change behaviors when the learning experience is engaging, involving strategic thinking, and allows for periods of reflection to synthesize learning.
 ETD is often fun and is always memorable.
 That’s why leaders and organizations seeking to accelerate the learning process and enhance both team and organizational effectiveness use it.

 Diving deep into the realm of experiential training and development

 Learning – Learning is a change in the way we feel, think, or behave.
 When we are aware of the change, when we intend to make the change, and when the change is maintained over time, then our learning has been conscious, deliberate and lasting.
 Unfortunately, and all too often, attempts to learn or change are prevented by a lack of reflection (defeating awareness), the presence of resistance (defeating intent), and many barriers to supporting transfer (defeating maintenance).